 Tailor your reference list

 Just as you might target your resume and cover letter to the specific position you’re applying for, it’s wise to customize your reference list too.
-Pick people who can speak knowledgeably (and persuasively) about your skills, traits and abilities most relevant to each job you pursue.
+Pick people who can speak knowledgeably (and persuasively) about your skills and abilities most relevant to each job you pursue.